erin-hughes/blockchain-vscode-extension/CONTRIBUTING.md

 ## Developing the React app
 You may have noticed a directory inside `packages` called `blockchain-ui`.
-While the bulk of the extension lives in `blockchain-extension`, the ui directory contains the React app that is used to render several of the webviews you see within the extension.
+This directory contains the React app that is used to render several of the webviews you see within the extension.
 Getting set up and developing for this app is a little bit different compared to the rest of the extension.

 ### Development
-1. In order to see any changes that are made to the React app, you'll first need to run `npm lerna compile` to build them for the extension.
-Once that's finished, launch the extension as you would normally
+1. In order to see any changes that are made to the React app, you'll first need to run `lerna run compile` to build them for the extension.
+Once that's finished, launch the extension as you would normally.
 2. Building the app takes a while, which is a pain if you're only making cosmetic changes.
 Alternatively, you can run `npm run start` in the `blockchain-ui` directory, which will launch a development version of the app in your default browser.
     - The app opens at `http://localhost:3000/`.
-To navigate to the page you want to work on, you'll need to update this path, e.g. to `http://localhost:3000/#/transaction/create`.
+To navigate to the page you want to work on, you'll need to update this path, e.g. to `http://localhost:3000/#/home`.
 Remember the hash between the port number and the rest of the path!
     - Don't forget that while the app happily renders, any information that comes from the extension (smart contracts, user settings etc) will be missing.
 Clicking anything that tries to access that missing data, or tries to make a call to the extension, will cause the app to error.

 ### Tests